 Duration and Habit: Perennial Vine

 High-climbing woody vine, with stems to 6 cm (2.4 in) in diameter and roots becoming elongate-tuberous with age.
 Branches and runners with adventitious aerial roots.
 Leaves opposite, compound, with 2 leaflets and a terminal 3- forked tendril; tips of tendril forks stiffly hooked, clawlike.
 Leaflets mostly 3-7 cm (1-3 in) long, oval to lance shaped, with margins entire.
 NOTE: However, young seedlings have simple leaves with slightly toothed margins.
 Flowers showy, trumpet shaped, to 7 cm (3 in) long and 10 cm (4 in) across, solitary or in few-flowered clusters at leaf axils; petals joined into yellow floral tube with orange lines in the throat.
 Fruit a linear, flat capsule, to 50 cm (20 in) long, with oblong, winged seeds.

-Ecological Threat: Cats claw vine is a long lived plant that grows relatively slow.
+Ecological Threat: Catclawvine, also called cat's claw vine, is a long lived plant that grows relatively slow.
 As the plant matures, typically in its second year, root tubers and stolons form.
 Tubers and stolons can also form at each node if the vine is creeping along the soil surface.
 Pursuant to its rooting abilities, a dense mat will cover the forest floor and smother native vegetation.
-Areas that are susceptible to invasion to cats claw include river or stream banks, near human habitations, and undisturbed hammocks.
+Areas that are susceptible to invasion to cat's claw include river or stream banks, near human habitations, and undisturbed hammocks.

 Biology & Spread: Thrives in full sun or partial shade and in a wide variety of soils.
 Stays at seedling stage for some time, while enlarging roots into tuberlike storage organs; then rapidly elongates stems, forming long runners when no erect substrate is within reach.
 Clings tenaciously to any substrate with adventitious roots and clawed tendrils.
 Flowers in spring, with high seed production, but may not begin flowering until vine is well established.
 Seeds dispersed by wind.